-The offshore cables will be buried in the seabed where this may be achieved, both to protect them and to reduce the potential for interaction with other sea users.
+The offshore cables will be buried in the seabed wherever possible, both to protect them and to reduce the potential for interaction with other sea users.
 Where burial is not possible and the cables need to be laid on the seabed - such as when crossing other pipelines and cables - rock armour or similar protection would be used.